Harika2105/DL-Autoencoder/README.md

 To develop a convolutional autoencoder for image denoising application.

 ## Problem Statement and Dataset
-Images often contain noise due to poor lighting, camera issues, or transmission errors, which reduces their quality.
-This project aims to develop a Convolutional Autoencoder that can remove noise from images and produce cleaner versions.
+Images captured in real-world conditions often contain noise, which reduces their quality and makes them harder to analyze.
+A system is needed to automatically remove noise from images and restore their original quality.

-The model will be trained using noisy and clean image pairs so that it learns to reconstruct clear images.
-The goal is to improve image quality while preserving important details.
+The model should learn from noisy images and reconstruct clean images by capturing important features.
+The goal is to build a convolutional autoencoder that can effectively denoise images and produce outputs that are close to the original images.

+## DATASET
+The dataset used is the MNIST dataset, which contains grayscale images of handwritten digits.

+Total images: 70,000 Training images: 60,000 Testing images: 10,000 Image size: 28 × 28 pixels Each image contains a digit from 0 to 9

+Noise is artificially added to the images, and the model is trained to remove the noise and reconstruct the original clean images.

 ## DESIGN STEPS
 ## STEP 1: